 Major and harmonic minor scales through four sharps and four flats; an etude that provides a good representation of technical development such as one of the Weissenborn Advanced Studies.
 A solo work demonstrating maturity as a musician: inclusion of both fast and slow movements preferred.

 Three octave major and harmonic minor scales through four sharps and four flats; an etude of the applicant's choice; a first movement of a concerto, such as Haydn C Major or Boccherini Bb Major, or a work of comparable difficulty; a movement of a J.S.
-Bach suite; memorization is encouraged.
+Bach suite.